 However, I think there is another possible nation that could fulfill the exact role of the kingdom of the Antichrist.
 What nation could that possibly be?
 Take a look at the following map:

 Notice something interesting?
 The lands highlighted above could very well make up a new nation someday – Kurdistan.
-The Kurds are an ethnic group that lives throughout parts of Turkey, Iraq, Syria, and even Iran.
+The Kurds are an ethnic group that live throughout parts of Turkey, Iraq, Syria, and even Iran.
 Kurdistan makes up what was Magog, Meshech, and Tubal (where Gog of Ezekiel 38 will come from), the main areas of the Seleucid Empire (where Antiochus IV Epiphanies ruled), and Assyria (the “Assyrian” of Micah 5).

 I am proposing that it is a possibility that the Antichrist could come from the area that may be known someday as the nation of Kurdistan.
 Again I want the reader to understand that I am not dogmatic on this.
 I only believe that it could happen.
 Kurdistan is situated perfectly in the exact region in which numerous passages of Scripture place the origin of the Antichrist.
 We must remember that many of the nations in the Middle East today (and many nations throughout the world) did not exist in their current form one hundred years ago.
 Look at Israel – a nation born overnight.
 Look at ISIS.
 So the idea that a Kurdistan could be born someday in the future is not impossible, and so is the idea that it could be the place of origin for the man of lawlessness.